truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/32-linked-discourses-on-cloud-gods.md

 company of the gods of the clouds."

 <!--pg-->
-### N 32.3--12 Ten Discourses On How Giving Helps to Become a Cool Cloud God *Sītavalāhakadānūpakārasuttadasaka*
+### SN 32.3--12 Ten Discourses On How Giving Helps to Become a Cool Cloud God *Sītavalāhakadānūpakārasuttadasaka*

 At Sāvatthī.